xchux/2025_NTU_ML/HW1/result/README.md

 ## Inspection tools and methods

-Evaluation is based on comparisons using Gemini 2.5 Flash.Follow Compare by gemini 2.5 Flash
+Evaluation is based on comparisons using Gemini 2.5 Flash.

 ### Prompt: